Licensing, Compliance Inspections, and Technical Assistance for Child Care Centers and Family Day Care Homes

 Child Care Brochures/Flyer

-Family Day Care Facilities: means any building or shelter in which custodial care is rendered to one to five children, inclusive, and for which compensation is received in the form of a payment, fee, grant, goods or services in kind for any of the children receiving care, whether or not operating for profit, or which is held out to the public to be an establishment which regularly provides child custodial care.
+Family Child Care Homes: means any building or shelter in which custodial care is rendered to one to six children, inclusive, and for which compensation is received in the form of a payment, fee, grant, goods or services in kind for any of the children receiving care, whether or not operating for profit, or which is held out to the public to be an establishment which regularly provides child custodial care.

-You can view highlights of Family Day Care license requirements and a checklist of these Family Day Care requirements.
-For rules and regulations governing Family Day Care Homes, Family Child Care Homes, Family Child Care Facilities see the list below.
+You can view highlights of Family Child Care Homes license requirements and a checklist of these Family Child Care Homes requirements.
+For rules and regulations governing Family Child Care Homes, see list below.

 New Law Affecting Child Care Facilities, Family Day